 The quality of the instructors and participants are unmatched helping make this the highest rated chess camp in the U.S. The minimum USCF rating to be invited is 1500; however, this requirement may be waived if the student's coach contacts the camp director and receives permission.
+There has been a group for those not meeting the 1500+ rating, typically for siblings of other students, and other promising dedicated students.
 Please contact the organizer if this is applicable.

 Significant effort is made to draw students from all over the United States.
-The camp has drawn from numerous states including: Arizona, California, Florida, Georgia, Hawaii, Illinois, Kansas, Massachusetts, Michigan, Missouri, New Jersey, New Mexico, New York, Ohio, Tennessee, Texas, Wisconsin, and Washington.
+The camp has drawn from numerous states including: Arizona, California, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New Mexico, New York, Ohio, Oregon, Tennessee, Texas, Wisconsin, and Washington.

 What is the typical schedule each day?

 see Schedule page

 The camp will be held at the Tucson El Conquistador (4 star resort).
 The group code is WICC.
 The hotel rate is $109 per night, with the resort fee included.
 If students want to share a hotel room, contact the Organizer to arrange.

 First, camp begins on Sunday!
 The arrival date for those flying in from out of town is Saturday, otherwise Sunday morning.
 The departure date is Monday, if staying after the camp for the Ye Olde Pueblo Open; if you are attending the camp but are not staying for the tournament after, your departure date is Thursday night (last night of the camp) or the next morning.